Simonjn0904/velociraptors-heidelbergV2/content/en/About.md

 **✨🦕 Welcome to the Dinos! 🦖✨**
 <div style="margin-top: 1.0rem;"></div>
 We are a community of young cyclists who organize weekly rides, regular get-togethers off the bike, and larger cycling events.
 Our aim is to create a space where everyone – regardless of fitness, experience, or equipment – can enjoy cycling.
 For us, the focus is on the social side of things.
-Our goal is to build an inclusive group and create a safe space free from discrimination, where everyone can feel comfortable and welcome! 🚴‍♀️🚴‍♂️🚴
+Our goal is to build an inclusive group and create a safe space free from discrimination, where everyone can feel comfortable and welcome! 🚴‍♀️🚴‍♂️🚴  "How did we actually come up with the name?
+We owe it to ChatGPT, so please, no AI-bashing!
 <div style="margin-top: 2.0rem;"></div>

 **Diversity instead of exclusion ✊🏻✊🏽✊🏿**